hussenmi/finetune-mistral/README.md

 ## Description of the Fine-Tuning Approach

 There are a couple of different methods to fine-tune a Large Language Model (LLM).
-One common method is \textbf{full fine-tuning}.
+One common method is **full fine-tuning**.
 The process results in a new version of the model with updated weights.
 One caveat with this process is that full fine-tuning requires enough memory and computing power to process all the gradients and other components being updated during training.

 In order to work against this constraint, we have another method called \textbf{parameter-efficient fine-tuning}.
 In this method, we only update a small set of parameters, which saves us a lot of computational power and memory.
 One method of doing this is called LoRA **(Low-Rank Adaptation)**.